Aadarshbasavoju/TestnetBridge/README.md

 ### Usage Scenario

 The ETH Bridge DApp is ideal for developers and testers who need to simulate cross-chain ETH transfers between Ethereum's test networks.
-By providing a reliable environment for these operations, it helps in the development and testing of cross-chain applications and protocols.
+By providing a reliable environment for these operations, it helps in the development and testing of cross-chain applications and protocols.And testnet can be used to test protocol.